SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 All squares adjacent to your character cost 1 movement to move into.
 No, there is no Pythagorean theorem on the grid.
 It’s a game, don’t overthink it.

 You can move freely through an allied creature’s space.
-You can move through an enemy creature’s space, but it counts as difficult terrain (see Difficult Terrain).
+You can move through an enemy creature’s space, but it counts as [[Difficult Terrain|difficult terrain]] (see [[Difficult Terrain]]).
 You can’t stop moving in any other creature’s space, including making an attack or using an action or maneuver while in that space and then continuing your move.

 A creature can break up their movement granted by their move action with their maneuver and action however they wish.